AlvinYapAbidin/VisionLibrary/README.md

 ### Prerequisites

 Before installing the Vision Library, ensure that OpenCV is installed on your system.
-This library has been tested with OpenCV version 3.5 or later.
+This library has been tested with OpenCV version 3.5 & later.
 For detailed installation instructions of OpenCV, please refer to the [official OpenCV documentation](https://docs.opencv.org/master/).

 ### Building the Library